snonux/foo.zone/gemfeed/2023-06-01-kiss-server-monitoring-with-gogios.md

 ## Motivation

-As a Site Reliability Engineer with experience in monitoring solutions like Nagios, Icinga, Prometheus and OpsGenie, these tools often came with many features that I didn't necessarily need for personal use.
+With experience in monitoring solutions like Nagios, Icinga, Prometheus and OpsGenie, these tools often came with many features that I didn't necessarily need for personal use.
 Contact groups, host groups, check clustering, and the requirement of operating a DBMS and a WebUI added complexity and bloat to my monitoring setup.

 My primary goal was to have a single email address for notifications and a simple mechanism to periodically execute standard Nagios check scripts and notify me of any state changes.
 I wanted the most minimalistic monitoring solution possible but wasn't satisfied with the available options.

 This led me to create Gogios, a lightweight monitoring tool tailored to my specific needs.
 I chose the Go programming language for this project as it allowed me to refresh my Go programming skills and provided a robust platform for developing a fast and efficient monitoring tool.

-Gogios eliminates unnecessary features and focuses on simplicity, providing a no-frills monitoring solution for small-scale self-hosted servers and virtual machines.
-The result is a tool that is easy to configure, set up, and maintain, ensuring that monitoring your resources is as hassle-free as possible.
+Gogios eliminates unnecessary features and focuses on simplicity, providing a no-frills monitoring solution.

 ## Features

 * Compatible with Nagios Check scripts: Gogios leverages the widely-used Nagios Check API, allowing you to use existing Nagios plugins for monitoring various services.
-* Lightweight and Minimalistic: Gogios is designed to be simple and easy to set up, making it an ideal choice for users with limited monitoring requirements.
+* Lightweight and Minimalistic: Gogios is designed to be simple and fairly easy to set up, making it an ideal choice for users with limited monitoring requirements.
 * Configurable Check Timeout and Concurrency: Gogios allows you to set a timeout for checks and configure the number of concurrent checks, offering flexibility in monitoring your resources.
 * Configurable check dependency: A check can depend on another check, which enables scenarios like not executing an HTTP check when the server isn't pingable.
+* Retries: Check retry and retry intervals are configurable per check.
 * Email Notifications: Gogios can send email notifications regarding the status of monitored services, ensuring you stay informed about potential issues.
 * CRON-based Execution: Gogios can be quickly scheduled to run periodically via CRON, allowing you to automate monitoring without needing a complex setup.